salilab/saliweb/doc/configfile.rst

     messages to the backend.

 service_name
-    The name of the service.
-This is used in emails to the owners of jobs and the server admin, and by the build system.
+    The name of the service (human-readable).
+This is used in emails to the owners of jobs and the server admin, and as the title of web pages.

 urltop
     The URL under which the service's web pages live.
 This is used to construct